matteomiceli/matteomiceli/README.md

 # Hi, I'm Matteo 👋

-I'm a Vancouver-based full stack web developer passionate about open source 🐧
+I'm a Vancouver-based software developer passionate about open source 🐧

 I love solving problems with code and making cool stuff with cool people.
 I have a background in criminology and an interest in research, writing, and history.